 The Bottom Line

 Drinking lavender tea offers a unique flavor and aromatic fragrance that contributes to its benefits.
-Lavender tea benefits include improved sleep and reduced inflammation, menstrual cramps, anxiety, and depression.
+Possible lavender tea benefits include improved sleep and reduced inflammation, menstrual cramps, anxiety, and depression.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!